melissa-ou/app-deployer/.github/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should work for Python 2.6, 2.7, 3.3, 3.4 and 3.5, and for PyPy.
-Check <https://travis-ci.org/>mikecharles/app_deployer/pull_requests and make sure that the tests pass for all supported Python versions.
+Check https://travis-ci.org/github_username/app-deployer/pull_requests and make sure that the tests pass for all supported Python versions.

 Tips
 ----

 To run a subset of tests:

-    $ python -m unittest tests.test_app_deployer
+    $ python -m unittest tests.test_XXX